daniel-krich/react-countries-redux-pagination/README.md

 # React countries redux pagination

-Open [https://daniel-krich.github.io/react-countries-redux-pagination/](Preview build) to view it in your browser.
+Open [Preview build](https://daniel-krich.github.io/react-countries-redux-pagination/) to view it in your browser.